LionZum/kiosking/README.md

 ## Usage

 Modify the `Installation` section to meet your needs.
+This is a starting point for adding multiple shells.
+Add multiple pairs of `Add-Shell` and `Set-CustomActions` for each shell scenario.
+Shells are assigned to the user.
+Keyboard filters are assigned to all users except administrators. `Set-DefaultShell` sets the shell for all users except administrators.

 ### Quick Start